We are excited to learn of your interest in joining Augsburg!

 - Global Language Institute: Successful completion of the mastery level and faculty recommendation

 Applicants who attend secondary school where English is the primary language of instruction may have the proof of English proficiency requirement waived on a case by case basis.
 For additional information, please contact firstname.lastname@example.org

 Transfer Applicants will have this requirement waived if they have completed one academic year (two semesters or four quarters) of transferable college level English courses (i.e.: English 101 and English 102) with grades of B or higher.

 Augsburg does not require SAT scores for admission purposes.
 However, SAT scores may be submitted instead of TOEFL or IELTS scores to demonstrate English language proficiency.

 My current TOEFL score does not meet the minimum requirement.
 Can I apply for conditional admissions?

-- Retake the TOEFL, IELTS, SAT, or ACT and meet our minimum score requirements
+- Retake the TOEFL, IELTS, SAT, ACT, or Duolingo English Test and meet our minimum score

-- Attended and successfully pass the required level of Intensive English language training at one of our partner programs:
+- Attend and successfully pass the required level of Intensive English language training at one of our partner programs: